mistertest/xcloud-shield/README.md

  #### WORLD PREMIERE !

- Yes i can say that, welcome to my Xcloud Beta for Android TV
+ Yes I can say that, welcome to my Xcloud Beta for Android TV

 ## CONTEXT